-$^{^{2}}$ For the initial estimate of the camera intrinsics, the focal length (in pixels) is obtained by taking coarse estimates of the subject's distance and head size, and using a similar triangles lipsoid is projected onto the image plane, and any discrepancy between the projected location and the actual outline of the driver's head is manually corrected by adjusting the extrinsics and the ratio b/a.
+The initialisation process is manual.
+We start with reasonable estimates of camera intrinsic and extrinsic parameters, and ellipsoid parameters, for the particular setup which is used to generate the reference image.2 Based on these assumed parameters, the ellipsoid is projected onto the image plane, and any discrepancy between the projected location and the actual outline of the driver's head is manually corrected by adjusting the extrinsics and the ratio b/a.